 18. INDEMNIFICATION; LIMITATION ON DAMAGES

-EPMI shall indemnify, defend and hold FRONTERA, and all of FRONTERA’s directors, employees, agents, affiliates and permitted assigns, harmless from and against all claims, losses, liabilities, damages, judgments, awards, fines, penalties, costs and expenses (including reasonable attorneys’ fees and disbursements) directly incurred in connection with or directly arising out of (i) any violation of applicable law, regulation or order by EPMI and (ii) any Transaction involving the sale or exchange of any Available Energy, Capacity and Ancillary Services by EPMI in connection with this Agreement.
+EPMI shall indemnify, defend and hold FRONTERA, and all of FRONTERA’s directors, employees, agents, affiliates and permitted assigns, harmless from and against all claims, losses, liabilities, damages, judgments, awards, fines, penalties, costs and expenses (including reasonable attorneys’ fees and disbursements) directly incurred in connection with or directly arising out of (i) any violation of applicable law, regulation or order by EPMI and (ii) any Transaction involving the sale or exchange of any Available Energy, Capacity and Ancillary Services by EPMI [should be clear that this applies only to short term/back to back agreements] in connection with this Agreement [also need to carve out the risks that FRONTERA has agreed to assume and indemnify EPMI from against elsewhere in this Agreement (for example risk of loss)].

-FRONTERA shall indemnify, defend and hold EPMI, and all of EPMI’s directors, employees, agents, affiliates and permitted assigns, harmless from and against all claims, losses, liabilities, damages, judgments, awards, fines, penalties, costs and expenses (including reasonable attorneys’ fees and disbursements) directly incurred in connection with or directly arising out of (i) any violation of a legal requirement by FRONTERA, (ii) any Transaction for the sale or exchange of Available Energy, Capacity and Ancillary Services by FRONTERA in connection with this Agreement; and (iii) any third party claims for personal injury or property damages arising from FRONTERA’s ownership or operation of the Facility except when such damages arise from the negligence of EPMI.
+FRONTERA shall indemnify, defend and hold EPMI, and all of EPMI’s directors, employees, agents, affiliates and permitted assigns, harmless from and against all claims, losses, liabilities, damages, judgments, awards, fines, penalties, costs and expenses (including reasonable attorneys’ fees and disbursements) directly incurred in connection with or directly arising out of (i) any violation of applicable law, regulation or order by FRONTERA, (ii) any Transaction for the sale or exchange of Energy, Available Energy, Capacity and Ancillary Services by FRONTERA in connection with this Agreement or the Facility; and (iii) any third party claims for personal injury or property damages arising from FRONTERA’s ownership or operation of the Facility [except when such damages arise from the negligence of EPMI – how could this ever happen?].
 FRONTERA shall indemnify and hold EPMI harmless from and against any liabilities incurred by EPMI as a result of FRONTERA’s failure to perform in accordance with this Agreement.

 Neither Party shall be required to indemnify the other Party for the gross negligence or willful misconduct of the other Party or such Party’s affiliates, directors, employees, agents or permitted assigns.

-. (d) Neither Party shall be liable to the other Party under this Agreement for consequential, indirect, incidental, punitive, or exemplary damages, including claims of customers of the other Party relating to loss of energy supply, with the exception that FRONTERA shall be liable for costs of replacement energy or capacity where such costs result from FRONTERA’s failure to deliver Energy, Capacity or Ancillary Services as a result of an unscheduled outage.
+(d) Neither Party shall be liable to the other Party under this Agreement for consequential, indirect, incidental, punitive, or exemplary damages, including claims of customers of the other Party relating to loss of energy supply, with the exception that FRONTERA shall be liable for costs of replacement energy or capacity where such costs result from FRONTERA’s failure to deliver Energy, Capacity or Ancillary Services as a result of an unscheduled outage.

+(e) Notwithstanding anything contained herein to the contrary, under no circumstances shall EPMI’s liability under this Agreement exceed the fees payable to EPMI pursuant to Section 16(b) hereof.

 19. BOOKS AND RECORDS - AUDIT RIGHTS

-(a) EPMI shall maintain precise and distinguishable books and records in accordance with generally accepted accounting principles applied in a consistent manner (GAAP) with respect to all Transactions in connection with the sale and exchange of Energy, Available Energy, Capacity or Ancillary Services (together with all associated Costs, including Fuel Costs and Variable O&M Costs attributable to such Transactions) from the output of the Facility or which may be engaged in in lieu of such Transactions.
+(a) EPMI shall maintain precise and distinguishable books and records in accordance with GAAP with respect to all [short term] Transactions in connection with the sale by EPMI of Available Energy, Capacity or Ancillary Services (together with all associated Costs attributable to such Transactions).
 FRONTERA or an independent auditor reasonably acceptable to EPMI shall be entitled to audit all books and records kept and maintained by EPMI relating to such Transactions at any time upon reasonable notice to EPMI.
-EPMI also shall provide FRONTERA with copies of any confirmations and information related to all Transactions to allow FRONTERA or its independent auditor to verify the accuracy of any statement provided by EPMI under this Agreement.
+EPMI also shall provide FRONTERA with copies of any confirmations and information related to all Transactions to allow FRONTERA or its independent auditor to verify the accuracy of any statement provided by EPMI under this Agreement [only on short term and if permitted by any applicable confidentiality provisions].
+[EPMI should have the reciprocal right to audit FRONTERA’s books to learn about the longer term/intermediate deals]